wp-plugins/wp-attention-boxes/readme.txt

 Yes, the next major version will provide the ability to store different styles of your own image-based (or non-imaged based) bullet lists

 = Why only 4 =
-Good question, the next version will provide 10
+Good question, a future major version will provide 10

 == Screenshots ==

 1. Html editor bar after new buttons are added (if the buttons consume too much space, you can disable one or more, or name them as short as you want)
 2. This is the options page, used to define the styling of each of the 4 DIV's.
+   NEW on this page: The floating preview div, and the design of this page designs
 3. Actual stylized box examples (just as an example of the variation of styles, just the border type alone could be: solid, dotted, dashed, double, groove, ridge, inset, outset )
-4. This new feature was a non-brainer to add, and makes this plugin much more useful - not sure why I didn't add this to the initial 0.1 version .. it was very easy code-wise
+4. Simply a convenient "display meta-box" that shows up underneath where you do your actual post or page editing, so you don't have to return to the settings to remember what they look like.

 == Changelog ==

-= 0.2 =
-* fix bug .. there was an extra quote in the generated snippet and added a Tip to this plugin's f.a.q.
 = 0.3 =
-* added a convenient visual reference section that shows you what your DIV's look like w/o having to save your post and switch to this plugin's Settings page
+* Added a convenient visual reference section that shows you what your DIV's look like w/o having to save your post and switch to this plugin's Settings page

-== Upgrade Notice ==

-= 0.3 =
-Added meta-box to post/page editing page to display the custom div's.
-This makes this plugin way more easier to use.

 = 0.2 =
-Fixes a bug that affects the css syntax
+* Bugfix .. there was an extra quote in the generated snippet and added a Tip to this plugin's f.a.q.